raulalmuzara/urn-problems-probability/README.md

 **Rule D:** (Pólya's urn) If a white ball was drawn, an extra white ball is added to the urn.
 If a black ball was drawn, an extra black ball is added to the urn.

-For visualization on GitHub, click the .md file, which is rendered directly.
-If you want to run the code, download the .Rmd notebook containing the R code chunks.
-The notebook is also provided in the .html document format.
+To view the material on GitHub, click on the file *urn-problems.md*, whose contents are rendered correctly on this platform.
+If you want to run the code, download the notebook *urn-problems.Rmd* containing the R code chunks.